TFK Explains: Hong Kong Protests

-On June 9, hundreds of thousands of people joined a march to oppose a bill.
+On June 9, hundreds of thousands of people joined a march to oppose oppose MARTINE DOUCET—GETTY IMAGES to resist; to disagree with (verb) Most students oppose the school's efforts to shorten recess. a bill.
 The bill would have made extradition legal in Hong Kong.
 That means people could be sent from Hong Kong to other places, including mainland China, to be tried in a court of law.
-Protesters worried that Chinese officials would use extradition to punish people in Hong Kong who speak out against the Chinese government.
+Protesters worried that Chinese officials would use extradition extradition RICH LEGG—GETTY IMAGES the act of sending a person who has been accused of a crime to another state or country for trial (noun) The suspect will stand trial after extradition. to punish people in Hong Kong who speak out against the Chinese government.
 The protesters wanted the extradition bill withdrawn, and demanded that Hong Kong’s leader, Chief Executive Carrie Lam, resign.

 Hong Kong was once a colony of the United Kingdom.
 In 1997, it was returned to China under a policy called “one country, two systems.”
 This means Hong Kong is part of China but has its own courts and government.
 Its citizens have rights that people in mainland China do not.
 Freedom of speech and freedom of assembly are two of these rights.

 One thing Hong Kong doesn’t always have is democratic elections.
 Many of its leaders, including Lam, are not elected by citizens.
 They are appointed by a committee that’s loyal to the Chinese government.
 For years, people in Hong Kong have been demanding changes to the political system.